WHAT I AM CURRENTLY STUDYING

 M.Div.
 Candidate · Howard University School of Divinity · Fall 2026

-My research focus
+My research focus & areas of study:

 Visual art rooted in womanist thought